Tanya Espinosa (301) 851-4092

 Suzanne Bond (301) 851-4070

-WASHINGTON, July 27, 2020—The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) today announced it will continue field evaluation of the oral rabies vaccine (ORV) bait ONRAB in five states.
-This year’s field evaluation is part of a multi-year study addressing operational questions related to bait density and effectiveness in raccoons, skunks, and other wildlife and is associated with a larger-scale rabies management effort in additional states.
+WASHINGTON, July 25, 2022—The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) today announced it will continue field evaluation of the oral rabies vaccine (ORV) bait ONRAB in seven states.
+This year’s field evaluation is part of an ongoing project addressing operational questions related to bait density, distribution methods and effectiveness in raccoons, skunks, and other wildlife and is associated with a larger-scale rabies management effort in additional states.

 APHIS’ Wildlife Services (WS) leads the cooperative National Rabies Management Program that works to prevent the spread of rabies in wildlife.
-The program currently uses another rabies vaccine to control the disease in raccoons, coyotes, and foxes.
-The ONRAB vaccine is being tested to determine whether it can more effectively manage rabies in raccoons and skunks.
+The program currently uses another rabies vaccine, RABORAL V-RG®, to control the disease in raccoons, coyotes, and foxes.
+The ONRAB vaccine is being assessed to determine whether it can effectively manage rabies in raccoons and skunks.

-Beginning in August, WS and cooperators will distribute more than 2.8 million ONRAB ORV baits in parts of Vermont, New Hampshire, New York, Ohio and West Virginia to test the immune effects in targeted wildlife.
+Beginning in late July, WS and cooperators will distribute approximately 3.5 million ONRAB ORV baits in parts of Vermont, New Hampshire, New York, Ohio, Pennsylvania, and West Virginia to test the immune effects in targeted wildlife.
+Additionally, a small-scale project will take place during October in Chattanooga, Tenn. to evaluate the effectiveness of using ONRAB relative to bait distribution methods.
 WS personnel will sample raccoons and skunks following bait distribution to determine vaccination rates.

-Field evaluation of ONRAB during 2020 is a collaborative effort among APHIS, the U.S. Department of Health and Human Services’ Centers for Disease Control and Prevention (CDC), the vaccine manufacturer (Artemis Technologies, Guelph, Ontario, Canada), and State departments of agriculture, health, and natural resources.
+Field evaluation of ONRAB during 2022 is a collaborative effort among APHIS, the U.S. Department of Health and Human Services’ Centers for Disease Control and Prevention (CDC), the vaccine manufacturer (Artemis Technologies Inc., an indirect, wholly-owned subsidiary of Ceva Sante Animale S.A., Guelph, Ontario, Canada), and State departments of agriculture, health, and natural resources.
 Distribution of this ORV bait will span portions of:

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.